Skip to main content

 List & Guides

-From gritty ballads to gospel-infused funk’n’roll, the best Tina Turner songs established her as an era-defining legend.
+From gritty ballads to gospel-infused funk’n’roll, the best Tina Turner songs established the iconic singer as an era-defining legend.

 Back

-With a career spanning over half a century, and hits that range from pop to rock, R&B and soul, Tina Turner is a musical powerhouse who has inspired generations of musicians and fans alike.
-Born Anna Mae Bullock on 26 November 1939, in Brownsville, Tennessee, Turner’s first connection with music was in church, where, like many of the great vocalists, she sang in the choir.
-She began her musical career performing alongside Ike Turner, who would later become her husband.
-There’s no doubt that Ike and Tina Turner were a formidable duo who helped shape soul music in the 60s, but Turner was a musical force to be reckoned with all by herself.
+Born Anna Mae Bullock on 26 November 1939, in Brownsville, Tennessee, Turner first encountered music in the church, where, like many of the world’s best soul singers, she sang in the choir.
+She began her professional musical career performing alongside Ike Turner.
+There’s no doubt that Ike and Tina Turner were a formidable duo who helped shape soul music in the 60s, but Tina was a musical force to be reckoned with all by herself.
 From the very beginning, her raw, gritty voice stood out from the crowd, and she could belt out songs at the top of her lungs, ensuring everyone heard her message.
 That voice took her from the studio to the stage, the big screen and the theatre, and ensured that the best Tina Turner songs still stand the test of time.

 Listen to the best of Tina Turner here, and check out our best Tina Turner songs, below.

 This spellbinding track served as the lead single for Turner’s ninth solo album, Wildest Dreams.
-Though it enjoyed moderate commercial success, Whatever You Want earns a spot among the best Tina Turner songs thanks to its orchestral arrangement, dynamic production and Turner’s powerful vocals.
-Almost four decades after gaining commercial success alongside Ike, Turner proved she still had what it took to create great music.
+Though it enjoyed moderate commercial success, Whatever You Want earns a spot among the best Tina Turner songs thanks to its orchestral arrangement, dynamic production and Turner’s emotional vocals.

 Lifted for single release from Ike and Tina’s second album, Dynamite!, It’s Gonna Work Out Fine earned the duo their first Grammy nomination, for Best Rock & Roll Recording.
 A back-and-forth between two lovers reminiscing about their past, present and future, the cool, gospel-infused groove was one of Ike and Tina’s biggest hits.